Conservation Easement Steward

 The Conservation Easement Steward is primarily responsible for ensuring that the Forest Society fulfills its perpetual stewardship responsibilities for over 750 conservation easements and deed restrictions covering more than 135,000 acres.
 The Conservation Easement Steward works directly with owners of protected lands and a team of Forest Society staff to ensure compliance with easement terms, cultivate supportive cooperative relationships with landowners, and resolve potential compliance issues.
 This position is based at the Conservation Center in Concord, NH.

 - Perform ground monitoring visits, including meeting with landowners and walking properties, to ensure compliance with easement terms and restrictions.

 - Meet annual monitoring obligations by reviewing and analyzing aerial imagery of conservation easements and deed restricted properties.

 - Communicate with grantee land trusts and communities where the Forest Society holds an executory interest behind them or vice versa.

-- Communicate with landowners, foresters, and land managers and provide guidance on management activities.
+- Communicate with landowners, foresters, and land managers to provide guidance on management activities.

 - Initiate and respond in a timely manner to landowner inquiries, including requests for reserved rights, withdrawals, subdivisions, and interpretation of deeds.

-- Provide landowners with information on foresters, natural resource professionals, and others who can assist with making sound land management decisions.
+- Provide landowners with information on foresters (including Forest Society foresters), natural resource professionals, and others who can assist with making sound land management decisions.

-- Resolve potential and actual violations and disagreements with landowners effectively and efficiently.
+- Work with Easement Stewardship Director to resolve potential and actual violations and disagreements with landowners effectively and efficiently.